A shot taken from tall grass of the Gurtenbahn railway and the town of Köniz.

 By car

-The road leading up the Gurten is closed to private transportation.
-A general ban on vehicles is in force.
+The road to Gurten is closed to private traffic.
+There is a general driving ban.
 You can drive to the valley station.
-There is a car park right next door to the valley station with 285 spaces (fee applies), five charging stations for electric cars and two disabled parking spaces.
-A further 200 free parking spaces for bicycles and motorbikes are also available.
+Right next to the valley station, there is a parking garage with 285 paid parking spaces, five charging stations for electric cars, and two disabled parking spaces.
+There are also 200 free parking spaces for bicycles and motorcycles.

-The parking fees can be paid in cash or with any common debit and credit cards.
-The maximum height is 2.2 meters.
+Parking fees can be paid with standard debit and credit cards.
+The parking garage has a maximum height of 2.2 meters.

-Enter the address “Mani-Matter-Platz 1, 3084 Wabern” in your navigation device.
+Enter the address “Mani-Matter-Platz 1, 3084 Wabern” into your navigation device or search for “Parking Gurten” in Google Maps.

 Daily